zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Index Clones" : Set whether entries for clones should be included in the index.
 - "Generate Index" : Generate the history.dat index now (this can take some time)

+AUDIO
+- "Audio in videos (thumbs) : Select wether you want to play audio in videos on thumbs
+- "Audio in videos (history) : Select wether you want to play audio in videos on history detail page

 ** Previous versions history **

+*v 2.8*

+- Implemented a new, smoother system for background image crossfade
+- Added a "look for the same..." + "Decade" search menu entry

 *v 2.7*